javalin/website/_posts/tutorials/2021-05-20-frontends-with-javalinmithril.md

 There are two JavalinMithril specific things here: `@componentRegistration` and `@routeComponent`.
 The JavalinMithril plugin will scan your `/resources/mithril` folder and put all the dependencies you have imported in your current component into `@componentRegistration`, similar to how libraries are loaded via `<script>` tags.
 It will also will also let you choose one component to mount based on the current URL, this is the `@routeComponent`.

 <div class="comment" markdown="1">
-its important to note that there are differences between `m.mount` and `m.render`, but this is something you can refer to the mithril.js docs to figure out.
+Its important to note that there are differences between `m.mount` and `m.render`, but this is something you can refer to the mithril.js docs to figure out.
 </div>

 ## Hello World